EberlyODL/phys010sjv11/spectroscopy.md

 - M: Hey, Sophie, imagine that you have a box full of hydrogen and that you send a photon with energy of 12 eV.
 What do you think will happen to it?
 - S: I guess the electron could absorb the photon just like in the photoelectric effect.
-- M: Correct.
+- M: Correct, lets see if that is possible.
 Let's say the electron was in its ground state.
 What would be the final energy after absorbing the photon?
 - S: Hmmm, let's see. -13.6 + 12 = -1.6 eV.
 Which I guess is in between level 3 and level 2.
 - M: But can the electron be in between two levels?
 - S: I guess not.
 - M: Indeed, this is very much NOT allowed.
-The photon will not be absorbed and it will just pass through.
+It turns out the photon will not be absorbed and it will just pass through.
 - S: Ok, makes sense.
 - M: But let's say that the electron was in level 2.